 What message do you send to borrowers who wanted to responsibly pay down their student debt when you rescue all federal student loan borrowers but leave private student loan borrowers out of any relief package?

-Suspending payments for six months is a great step for federal student loan borrowers, as is suspending all interest.
+Suspending payments and interest for many months is a great step for federal student loan borrowers.

 Obviously, we wish more borrowers had been included in the relief package.

-Even if you don’t have to make payments, student loans will still be there after the six-month payment and interest freeze is over.
+Unfortunately, student loans will still be there after the payment and interest freeze is over.

-If you need a plan on how to get to $0 of student loans forever, that's what we specialize in.
+If you need a long term plan on how to get to $0 of student loans forever, that's what we specialize in.

 What do you think of the student loan coronavirus stimulus bill?
 Sound off in the comments.